 I have realized that each person on my Team is different.
 I see them through the eyes of God.
 Each one of us is made unique by our Heavenly Father, and we all communicate and listen differently.
 That is the first thing we need to understand.

 There are many articles, books, and blogs where we can learn about the different communication styles.
 For example, some communication styles are: the Relator, Socializer, Thinker, and Director.
 It would help a lot, if you can find out the Communication Style for each one of your team members.
-Here is a FREE Inventory that you can use yourself and use with your team.
-Discuss as a group your communication styles.

 How do your volunteers want to be communicated with?
 Some people want to be asked in person.
 Some like to receive a phone call.
 Others will respond better with text messages, and others again do via Social Media, like Facebook.